 - Computer Numerical Control (CNC) Machining and Manufacturing Technology – our Indianapolis campus houses the Gene Haas Center for Advanced Automation.
 Careers in advanced manufacturing begin here.

-- Diesel and Truck Technology – learn how to repair and maintain tractors, hydraulic systems, power generators, construction equipment and big rigs.
+- Diesel and Truck Service Technology – learn how to repair and maintain tractors, hydraulic systems, power generators, construction equipment and big rigs.

 - Electrical and Electronic Systems Technology – earn your diploma or work toward an Associates Degree to increase your earning potential.

 - Medical Assistant – Indiana projects a need for more than 21,000 medical assistants between 2018 and 20282.
-This brand new program is offered to help meet the projected high demand for skilled medical assistants in the Indiana region.
+This program is offered to help meet the projected high demand for skilled medical assistants in the Indiana region.